Governance Framework

 Victoria

-Victorian Pharmacy Authority
+Victorian Pharmacy Authority (VPA)

 New South Wales

-Pharmacy Council of New South Wales
+Pharmacy Council of New South Wales (PCNSW)

 Queensland

-Queensland Health + AHPRA
+Queensland Health

 South Australia

-SA Health + AHPRA
+SA Health

 Western Australia

-WA Health + AHPRA
+WA Department of Health

 Tasmania

-Tasmanian Health + AHPRA
+Tasmanian Department of Health

 Northern Territory

-NT Health + AHPRA
+NT Health

 Australian Capital Territory